 I will also periodically embark upon personal experiments in the realms of life, health, and wardrobe (I’m open to suggestions for those experiments!) and write about my experiences.
 I’m not sure how often I will post, but I’m thinking it will be once a week on average.
 I’m not going to set any hard and fast rules or targets just yet – or maybe ever, but I’m sure I will settle into a sort of rhythm over time that will work best for all of us.

 How Will This Blog Differ From “Recovering Shopaholic”?

 Those of you who were readers of my previous blog, “Recovering Shopaholic,” will likely find that this blog picks up where the last one left off.
 The tagline for that site was “Trade Your Full Closet for a Full Life.”
 Over the four years of writing posts there, I focused primarily on the first part of the equation, the full closet.
 The majority of my posts were on the topics of wardrobe management, conscious and responsible shopping, and personal style.
 While I will sometimes still write about those subjects on “Full Life Reflections,” they won’t be the primary focus here.
 Whereas wardrobe and shopping posts represented probably 80% of the “Recovering Shopaholic” content and only 20% or so concentrated on cultivating a full life, this blog will most likely be the obverse of that.

 Some other differences I foresee involve the structure of posts and my interaction with readers.
 I see the posts on this new blog being shorter and less focused on numbers and statistics.
 While some essays will still be lengthier, others may just be a few paragraphs introducing a topic and inviting communication among readers.
-Also, I don’t plan on responding to every single comment like I did on my last blog, especially if I get a lot of comments on a particular post.
+Also, I won’t necessarily respond to every single comment like I did on my last blog, especially if I get a lot of comments on a particular post.
 That got to be exhausting sometimes and it also took away from my development of new content.